morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## USB WiFi chipset information for Linux

+Note: This document is undergoing a major update at this time so please excuse the temporary mess.

 This document is a summary that includes information about many modern USB WiFi chipsets.

 Not all USB WiFi adapters are created equally.
 While the chipset and driver